reimagined/resolve/docs/api-reference.md

     resolver: 'all'
   },
   {
     middleware: {
       response: [
         // An array of middleware that runs on server response createMyResponseMiddleware({
           // Middleware options
         }),
         ...
-    },
+      ]
-    error: {
+      error: [
         // An array of middleware that runs on server error createMyErrorMiddleware({
           // Middleware options
         }),
         ...
       ]
+    }
   },
   (error, result) => {
     ...
   }
 ```

-If multiple middlewares are used, they are chained together in the order that they are specified in the options object.
+If you use multiple middleware functions, they run in the order that they are specified in the options object.

 #### Available Middlewares

-This section lists request middlewares that are shipped with the resolve-client package.
-The following middlewares are available:
+This section lists request middleware included into the resolve-client package.
+The following middleware is available:

 | Name                | Description                                                 |
 | ------------------- | ----------------------------------------------------------- |